TheRolfFR/arduino-nano-rust-max7219/README.md

 2. Run `cargo build` to build the firmware.

-3. Run `cargo run` to flash the firmware to a connected board.
+3. Run `cargo run -- -P COM8` to flash the firmware to a connected board.
 If `ravedude` fails to detect your board, check its documentation at
    <https://crates.io/crates/ravedude>.